wwarriner/uabrc.github.io/docs/data_management/lts/lts_faq.md

 If you lose track of any of this information, please [Contact Support](../../help/support.md).

+## What are Access and Secret Keys?

+Access keys are like a username, and secret keys are like a password, please treat them accordingly.
+You will get separate sets of keys for each allocation you manage or are responsible for.

 ## Can I Share My Account Access Keys With Other People?

 You should never share access keys with anyone.
 These should be treated similarly to your BlazerID and password.
 Sharing keys creates a point of vulnerability and if they fall into a nefarious actor's hands, all buckets that account owns and the data in them can be deleted.